Asphalt Certification

 The certification programs for Asphalt employ local testing procedures to ensure consistency with local provincial and municipal test requirements.
 CCIL's Asphalt laboratory certification programs have four mandatory components:

-- Each CCIL certified laboratory must employ at least one certified laboratory technician.
+• Each CCIL certified laboratory must employ at least one certified laboratory technician.
 Technicians must meet minimum requirements for training and experience, and pass practical and written examinations.
-At present this requirement applies only to ONTARIO laboratories.
+As of May 1, 2021 this is required of all certified laboratories across Canada.

-- Certified laboratories must have an appropriate quality manual and quality system.
+• Certified laboratories must have an appropriate quality manual and quality system.
 CCIL has developed a quality manual template and user guide as an aid for laboratories developing a quality system.
-At present this requirement applies only to ONTARIO laboratories.
+This is a requirement of all certified laboratories across Canada.

-There are four categories of Asphalt laboratory certification; Type A, Type B, Type E and Type F as indicated below.
-All CCIL certified Asphalt laboratories must, as a minimum, be certified in mix compliance testing (Type B certification).
-Additional tests for type A, E and/or F certifications can be added as may be required:
+There are four categories of Asphalt laboratory certification; Type A, Type B, Type E and Type F as indicated below:

 Asphalt technicians employed by certified laboratories must demonstrate their proficiency in carrying out test procedures, for which the laboratory is certified, through practical tests and written examinations.
 Technicians passing the written and practical examinations are issued CCIL certification cards valid for a period of 5 years.